jraraujo-aimen/mashes/mashes_measures/README.md

 The ellipse approach calculates this using the contours of the segmented shape, providing as measurements: major_axis, minor_axis, orientation.

+Steps:
+1. Binarize the image.
+2. Find contours.
+3. Approximate the ellipse.

 ```python
 def find_geometry(frame):
 	cnt=melt_pool.find_contour(img_bin)